beetbox/beets/docs/plugins/web.rst

 ==========

 The ``web`` plugin is a very basic alternative interface to beets that supplements the CLI.
-It can't do much right now, and the interface is a little clunky, but you can use it to query and browse your music and---in browsers that support HTML5 Audio---you can even play music.
+It can't do much right now, and the interface is bootstrap based, but you can use it to query and browse your music and---in browsers that support HTML5 Audio---you can even play music.

 While it's not meant to replace the CLI, a graphical interface has a number of